top of page

 Jesus answered, “It is said: ‘Do not put the Lord your God to the test. ‘” When the devil had finished all this tempting, he left him until an opportune time.
 Luke 4: 3-13 (NIV)

 Think for a moment about this meeting.
-These two know each other from a long, long time ago, Satan and this mere man, wasting away in the wilderness.
+These two have known each other from a long, long time ago, Satan and this gaunt man, wasting away in the wilderness.
 What do you imagine Satan looks like?
 I’m asking, what is his appearance like?
 We aren't given any detail as to his physical attributes.
 But pause for a moment and remember who created him.
 Jesus, this emaciated man, is in truth the very creator of Satan.
 Christ, the Son of God, through God and with God, created the entire heavens and earth.
-At the time of his creation, Satan was so beautiful but is now a fallen angel to him.
+At the time of his creation, Satan was so beautiful but is now a fallen angel.
 Throughout time, in heaven’s throne room, Christ in all his glory and light saw Satan many times as this accuser stood before Him and His father, God.
 The last time Satan saw Christ face to face must have been such a different encounter.

 But now Jesus, a mere man, is so hungry.
 Actually by this time, He is starving, His body thin, His strength gone.
 Here stands an angel before Him.
 This Satan is so seductive.
 What does Satan tempt Him to do?
 Cloth Himself in his divinity, reject His human body, and perform a miracle for Himself.
 Why trust God and the Holy Spirit when He, Christ, can feed Himself?